libp2p/specs/pubsub/gossipsub/partial-messages.md

 ### PartialIDONTWANT

-PartialIDONTWANT serves to cancel any pending PartialIWANTs
+PartialIDONTWANT serves to cancel any pending PartialIWANTs.

+A PartialIDONTWANT without metadata serves to cancel all pending PartialIWANTs, and signals there is no part this peer wants.

+Implementations SHOULD NOT send a PartialIHAVE to a peer with parts that the peer has previously sent a PartialIDONTWANT for.

 ### PartialIHAVE